Rich Bickle: ASA

-In 1990, he made his debut in the American Speed Association, a Midwest-based racing organization based primarily in short tracks.
+In 1990, Bickle made his debut in the American Speed Association, a Midwest-based racing organization based primarily in short tracks.
 He finished runner up to Johnny Benson in Rookie of the Year standings.(Ironically, Benson would take over Bickle's old Cup ride in 2000.)

+NASCAR career

 NASCAR Winston Cup

-Bickle made his NASCAR Winston Cup debut in 1989 at Charlotte Motor Speedway, in his self-owned, unsponsored #02 Buick.
+Bickle made his NASCAR Winston Cup debut in 1989 at Charlotte Motor Speedway, in his self-owned, unsponsored No. 02 Buick.
 He finished 39th out of 42 cars after his engine expired 37 laps into the race.
-He made his first start in the Daytona 500 the next year when, once again driving his own underfunded Oldsmobile, and finished 28th, just five laps down.
-Bickle competed in 11 events over the next three years (leading one lap at Charlotte in 1993).
+He made his first start in the Daytona 500 the next year when, once again driving his own underfunded Oldsmobile, and finished 28th, five laps down.
+Bickle competed in eleven events over the next three years (leading one lap at Charlotte in 1993).
 1994 marked a then-career-high in terms of starts, driving ten races, most of them for Harry Melling.
-After years of limited starts, Bickle made the full-time jump to Cup in 1998, driving the #98 Thorn Apple Valley Ford Taurus for Cale Yarborough, replacing Greg Sacks who had been critically injured in an accident at Texas.
-Bickle had two top-five qualifying efforts and finished a career-best 4th at Martinsville and delivered an emotional post-race interview.
-When the sponsorship went away, Bickle signed with Tyler Jet Motorsports to drive the #45 10-10-345 Lucky Dog Pontiac.
+After years of limited starts, Bickle made the full-time jump to Cup in 1998, driving the No. 98 Thorn Apple Valley Ford Taurus for Cale Yarborough, replacing Greg Sacks who had been critically injured in an accident at Texas.
+Bickle had two top-five qualifying efforts and finished a career-best fourth at Martinsville and delivered an emotional post-race interview.
+When the sponsorship went away, Bickle signed with Tyler Jet Motorsports to drive the No. 45 10-10-345 Lucky Dog Pontiac.
 It was an up-and-down year for Bickle and the team; Bickle posted top-10s at the Pontiac Excitement 400 and the Pocono 500.
 However he had trouble qualifying for races, and after the Pepsi Southern 500 at Darlington, he was released from the team.
 Bickle drove some for Melling Racing that year.
 In 2000, Bickle did substitute duty for Joe Bessey's team, and drove one race for Morgan-McClure Motorsports the following year, in addition to driving once for Midwest Transit Racing.

 NASCAR Busch Series

-Bickle has found considerably more success in the lower levels of NASCAR than he has in Winston Cup.
+Bickle found considerably more success in the lower levels of NASCAR than he did in Winston Cup.
 He made his Busch Series debut in 1993 at Atlanta, finishing 27th with engine failure.
-Bickle's best season in the Busch Series was 1994, where he won one pole and had four top-10 finishes in a limited schedule.
-In 2001, he made his first full-time run in the Busch Series, driving the #59 Kingsford Chevy, and competed in 27 events before he was released.
+Bickle's best season in the Busch Series was 1995, where he won one pole and had four top-ten finishes in a limited schedule.
+In 2001, he made his first full-time run in the Busch Series, driving the No. 59 Kingsford Chevy, and competed in 27 events before he was released.
 He has run only one Busch Series race since then.